ManonPaineau/image_analysis_P.viticola/README.md

    - the imageJ macro was developed on ImageJ version 1.52a
    - the pluggin was used on a Windows10 computer, with 16GB RAM, processor Intel Core i5
-   - the minimum required to lounch the macro was not tested
+   - NB: the minimum required to lounch the macro was not tested

 ##  How to use the imageJ macro: